Best 5 Bitcoin Trading Sites

 Among these, primarily the US Dollar, but also Euro, British Pound or Japanese Yen are accepted as means of payment.
 On some platforms, however, only investment with self-acquired crypto currencies is possible.
 Investors must therefore first have a filled Bitcoin Wallet in order to be able to start trading with the digital currency.

-By the way: The Bitcoin purchase via PayPal is only possible with a few providers (e.g. eToro or Markets.com).
+By the way: The Bitcoin purchase via PayPal is only possible with a few providers (e.g. Markets.com).
 The reason for this is that the basically anonymous value trading in the Bitcoin system is contrary to the buyer protection principles of PayPal, since cash flows in Bitcoin trading are difficult to allocate.

 Anyone who not only wants to keep Bitcoins and Co. in safe custody, but also wants to act actively, should deal well with the different fees charged by the respective providers, since depending on the amount of the fees due, the return can be significantly reduced in some cases.